 CLICK HERE to visit our Chaplaincy Blog Page!

-Whilst we've been stuck at home, it has been lovely to recieve so many positive messages from parents and children.
+Whilst we were stuck at home, it was lovely to recieve so many positive messages from parents and children.
 We loved your end of term Liturgy, which brought a tear to every teacher's eye, so thank you for that.

 If you want to stay up to date with Liturgy and prayer, please follow the following links:

 https://www.srscmat.co.uk/praying-at-home/ - This is our Saint Ralph Sherwin Trust page, bursting with prayer resources, blog links and Lenten resources.

 https://www.youtube.com/channel/UCP-_eQ-lNxAhDYRhy8KdP8Q - This is the NYDCS youtube channel and definitely worth a watch!

 Chaplaincy at English Martyrs'

 Chaplaincy is an important part of Catholic Life at English Martyrs' and shapes our faith by leading us in a variety of prayer sessions and worship.
 We are very fortunate in our school since we have Chaplaincy support from The Becket and Joe Hopkins, as well as Mrs McElhone and Miss Pugh.
 The Chaplaincy Team are very well respected and take great pride in helping younger children in the school learn more about prayer, worship, planning and delivering liturgies, Saints and Feast days.